-If driving around from place to place is a part of your next travel plans, then you’ll definitely want to know how to get the best deal on a rental car.
+If driving around from place to place is a part of your next travel plans, then you’re definitely going to want to know how to get a rental vehicle for cheap.

 I’ve personally rented cars at several places all around the world, and found it to be a very easy-to-do process.
 But, of course, not all service providers and prices are the same.